Information for Prospective Paramedic Students

 The Moreno Valley College EMS program does not recognize prior learning of a student to obtain advanced placement.

 Read the following article titled Attention Paramedic Candidates: Is your program CAAHEP accredited?pdf

 Program will begin: Fall semester of each year.

-By 4:00 pm: June 30 of each year for classes beginning in the Fall semester
+by 4 pm on June 1 of each year for classes beginning in the fall semester

 A completed paramedic application must be on file, and positive attendance at the orientation must occur in order to pre-register for the mandatory MVC paramedic prep class.

 Mandatory orientation for the 2017-2018 Paramedic program will be on July 10, 2017 from 10 am - 12 pm at Ben Clark Training Center: